 - Technology Hardware, Storage & Peripherals Industry

-The building blocks that supply the other sectors with the raw materials it needs to conduct business, the material sector manufacturers, logs, and mines everything from precious metals, paper, and chemicals to shipping containers, wood pulp, and industrial ore.
-At present, the material sector contains five industries.
+The building blocks that supply other sectors with the raw materials they need to conduct business, the materials sector manufacturers, logs, and mines everything from precious metals, paper, and chemicals to shipping containers, wood pulp, and industrial ore.
+Major materials stocks include Dow, Dupont, Ecolab, and International Paper.

 - Chemicals Industry